Qin Hui (historian)

-Career
+Life

 Born in December 1953, he suffered from congenital glaucoma and was blind in his right eye right after birth.
 He sought medical treatment in Guangxi and Hunan, and finally underwent ophthalmic surgery at Fenyang Road Hospital (now the Eye and ENT Hospital of Fudan University) in Shanghai to save the vision in his left eye.
 But even after the surgery, Qin Hui's vision in his left eye was still poor due to the sequelae of optic nerve atrophy caused by congenital glaucoma.

-Education

 At the beginning of the Cultural Revolution, Qin Hui was a first-year student at Nanning No. 4 Middle School.
 In 1967, when the province of Guangxi was divided into two major factions, Qin Hui became a member of the "Fourth Middle School Reform Union", the grass-roots organisation of the "Four Twenty-Two" faction of Guangxi in his school.
 In May 1968, he left Nanning and went with his mother to his grandmother's house in Ningbo, Zhejiang Province.
 From 1969 to 1978, he was embedded in a production team in Tianlin County, Guangxi, where he joined the Communist Youth League of China and Chinese Communist Party.

 In 1978, Qin Hui passed the preliminary examination for postgraduate study, and was given 150 yuan by the authorities for travelling expenses to Lanzhou, where he passed the re-examination.
-Because of his poor eyesight, Lanzhou University tried to refuse to admit him, but at the insistence of his master's tutor, Zhao Lisheng(赵俪生), a pioneer in the history of the Chinese Peasant War and the history of the agrarian system, Qin Hui eventually managed to enrol at Lanzhou University.
+Because of his poor eyesight, Lanzhou University tried to refuse to admit him, but at the insistence of his master's tutor, Zhao Lisheng (赵俪生), a pioneer in the history of the Chinese Peasant War and the history of the agrarian system, Qin Hui eventually managed to enrol at Lanzhou University.
 In 1981, Qin Hui received his master's degree in history from Lanzhou University.

-Researching and Teaching

 In 1982, he taught at Shaanxi Normal University and was promoted to professor at Shaanxi Normal University in 1992.
 Qin's primary field is economic history and peasant studies.
 Since 1992 he has emerged as a prominent public intellectual, taking a stand on a range of issues, often in conflict with the official doctrines of the Chinese government.
 His general focus is China's agrarian history.
 Qin is a writer in the Sinosphere and the Chinese-speaking Internet, where collections of his works are commonly found.
-An important case in point is his doctrine of "issues versus isms" (wenti yu zhuyi).
+An important case in point is his doctrine of "issues versus isms."